leonmeijer/Factuursturen.NET/README.md

 # LVMS.FactuurSturen.NET
 Unofficial open source C# helper library for communication with the [API of FactuurSturen.nl](https://www.factuursturen.nl/docs/api_v1.pdf).
 All calls support the async/await model.
-Previous responses are cached in-memory by default and overrides are available to force fresh data.
+Previous API-responses are cached in-memory by default and overrides (optional parameters in the method calls) are available to force fresh data.
 All calls use Polly, a transient fault handling library.
 If calls fail due to transient errors, they are automatically retried.

 This library is under development.
 Currently supported: